go-air/pal/doc/pal.md

 set of all possible executions of the program, may contain any sort of concrete value.

-A client of gPal must decide how to model these concrete values, however any such model will provide the Values interface above.
+A client of pal must decide how to model these concrete values, however any such model will provide the Values interface above.

 #### Const Values